 Let me make an argument about (hyper-)individualism, rigid egoic boundaries, and hence Jaynesian consciousness (about Julian Jaynes, see other posts).
 But I’ll come at it from a less typical angle.
 I’ve been reading much about diet, nutrition, and health.
 With agriculture, the entire environment in which humans lived was fundamentally transformed, such as the rise of inequality and hierarchy, concentrated wealth and centralized power; not to mention the increase of parasites and diseases from urbanization and close cohabitation with farm animals (The World Around Us).
 We might be able to thank early agricultural societies, as an example, for introducing malaria to the world.

 Maybe more importantly, there are significant links between what we eat and so much else: gut health, hormonal regulation, immune system, and neurocognitive functioning.
-There are multiple pathways, one of which is direct, connecting the gut and the brain (nervous system, immune system, hormonal system, etc).
-The vagus nerve is a recent discovered direct and near instantaneous gut-brain link, a possible explanation for the ‘gut sense’, with the key neurotransmitter glutamate modulating the rate of transmission in synaptic communication between enteroendocrine cells and vagal nerve neurons (Rich Haridy, Fast and hardwired: Gut-brain connection could lead to a “new sense”), and this is implicated in “episodic and spatial working memory” that might assist in the relocation of food sources (Rich Haridy, Researchers reveal how disrupting gut-brain communication may affect learning and memory).
+There are multiple pathways, one of which is direct, connecting the gut and the brain: nervous system, immune system, hormonal system, etc — with the affect of diet and nutrition on immune response, including leaky gut, consider the lymphatic-brain link (Neuroscience News, Researchers Find Missing Link Between the Brain and Immune System) with the immune system as what some refer to as the “mobile mind” (Susan L. Prescott & Alan C. Logan, The Secret Life of Your Microbiome, pp. 64-7, pp. 249-50).
+As for a direct and near instantaneous gut-brain link, there was a recent discovery of the involvement of the vagus nerve, a possible explanation for the ‘gut sense’, with the key neurotransmitter glutamate modulating the rate of transmission in synaptic communication between enteroendocrine cells and vagal nerve neurons (Rich Haridy, Fast and hardwired: Gut-brain connection could lead to a “new sense”), and this is implicated in “episodic and spatial working memory” that might assist in the relocation of food sources (Rich Haridy, Researchers reveal how disrupting gut-brain communication may affect learning and memory).
 The gut is sometimes called the second brain because it also has neuronal cells, but in evolutionary terms it is the first brain.
 To demonstrate one example of a connection, many are beginning to refer to Alzheimer’s as type 3 diabetes, and dietary interventions have reversed symptoms in clinical studies.
-Also, gut microbes and ingested parasites have been shown to influence our neurocognition and psychology, even altering personality traits and behavior such as with toxoplasma gondii.
-(For more discussion, see Fasting, Calorie Restriction, and Ketosis.)
+Also, gut microbes and parasites have been shown to influence our neurocognition and psychology, even altering personality traits and behavior such as with toxoplasma gondii.
+[For more discussion, see Fasting, Calorie Restriction, and Ketosis.]

 The gut-brain link explains why glutamate as a food additive might be so problematic for so many people.
 Much of the research has looked at other health areas, such as metabolism or liver functioning.
 It would make more sense to look at its effect on neurocognition, but as with many other particles many scientists have dismissed the possibility of glutamate passing the blood-brain barrier.
 Yet we now know many things that were thought to be kept out of the brain do, under some conditions, get into the brain.
 After all, the same mechanisms that cause leaky gut (e.g., inflammation) can also cause permeability in the brain.
 So, we know the mechanism about how this could happen.
 Evidence is pointing in this direction: “MSG acts on the glutamate receptors and releases neurotransmitters which play a vital role in normal physiological as well as pathological processes (Abdallah et al., 2014).
 Glutamate receptors have three groups of metabotropic receptors (mGluR) and four classes of ionotropic receptors (NMDA, AMPA, delta and kainite receptors).
 All of these receptor types are present across the central nervous system.
 They are especially numerous in the hypothalamus, hippocampus and amygdala, where they control autonomic and metabolic activities (Zhu and Gouaux, 2017).
 Results from both animal and human studies have demonstrated that administration of even the lowest dose of MSG has toxic effects.
 The average intake of MSG per day is estimated to be 0.3-1.0 g (Solomon et al., 2015).
 These doses potentially disrupt neurons and might have adverse effects on behaviour” (Kamal Niaz, Extensive use of monosodium glutamate: A threat to public health?).